benmoose/slack-fmt/README.md

 **Fmt** can handle multiple slash commands in one message, just begin each individual command with `/fmt`.

-This can be particularly useful when combine with tags, for example when sending request/response JSON.
+This can be particularly useful when combined with tags, for example when sending request/response JSON.

 ```